mredraith/CVS-P/README.md

 <img width="800" height="600" alt="Capcom vs SNK Revo 2 logo.
 Silhouette of Ryu and Kyo crossing over with their attacks." src="https://github.com/user-attachments/assets/00c2f8a4-d4a0-4ae3-8260-6c7aecdd78a7" />

 This is my patched/updated version of the Mugen game [Capcom vs SNK Evolution Rev 2](https://gamejolt.com/games/Capcom_vs_SNK/509026).
-It's more of a passion project/hobby than a real game, due to it already having a current release (even if I think it's very oddly balanced) and due to me having next to no knowledge on Mugen systems.
+It's more of a passion project/hobby than a real game, due to it already having a current release (even if I thnk it's very oddly balanced) and due to me having next to no knowledge on Mugen systems.

 Some of the listed changes made are;
 * Complete port to Ikemen GO
 * New screenpack, a little bit buggy
   * Netplay via Ikemen GO's built-in connection system
-* New stages, default ones + 3D stages from Final Fantasy (thank you PotS)
+* New stages, default ones + 3D stages from Final Fantasy (thank you PotS) and MvC2 (thank you SuperFromND)
   * Feel free to suggest new stages, or add your own
 * Normalizing life/power values across the entire cast (1000 health, 3000 power)
 * Normalizing fastest attack speed at 3f startup